rodnaph/clj-php/README.md

 This is not meant to ever be an actually useful thing, compiling Clojure to PHP is insane.
 It's just a learning tool for me to get more familiar with Clojure.

+## TODO

+I don't plan to implement *all* Clojure features, some of them don't make sense (like Futures, as PHP has no thread support).
+These are some things I am looking to implement though:

+* destructuring
+* tail recursion
+* lazy sequences
+* macros